About the Program

 The Master of Arts in Technology and Communication offers a rigorous and unique curriculum, enabling journalists and communication professionals to take on leadership positions in new media, journalism, advertising, public relations and internal communication.
 The MATC provides students with the knowledge and skills to solve communication problems using the new media tools that are transforming business practices.
 The program is taught by leading scholars and overseen by a talented group of administrators.

 Each year the MATC admits one group of no more than 20 students.
 That group progresses through the program together over the course of two and a half years.
 Students regularly cite the camaraderie, support and network of their cohort as a valuable asset.
 Don’t take our word for it; see what our students have to say in the student experience video.

 Classes are kept small to create a highly interactive, graduate seminar experience that places an emphasis on dynamic interactions and challenging material.
 Students take a set curriculum of nine courses and complete a final project and examination at the end of the second year.

 MATC courses are designed to take full advantage of the inherent benefits of online instruction by leveraging and seamlessly integrating Web-based content and tools.
-All courses use an asynchronous course management system, which means students can access and all of their course material at any time and engage with classmates and instructors day or night.
+All courses use an asynchronous course management system, which means students can access all of their course material at any time and engage with classmates and instructors day or night.
+The MATC does feature one-hour synchronous sessions in some courses.
+These sessions are recorded for students to watch on their own time.
+Many student do attend live and find the face-to-face time valuable.
 MATC students are able to continue their careers and maintain their family commitments with the flexibility to complete coursework around other activities.
 We have over ten years of experience designing, teaching and administering online courses.
 Read our background to learn more.